projf/display_controller/README.md

 ## Resource Utilization
-The display controller is lightweight, fitting into even the smallest FPGA.
-The following figures are for the demo using the simple test card module:
+The display controller is lightweight, fitting into even the smallest FPGA:

                       Artix-7
     Demo             LUT     FF